Inclusion update at Waterside

 From Mrs Willis – AHT – Inclusion Leader

 As Waterside Primary School’s Inclusion leader, I am here to offer to support and advice regarding additional needs or SEND support for your child.
-Please remember, if you ever have any suggestions, queries or concerns about anything to do with inclusion and SEND, then do call or come and see me at the school - or don’t forget there is chance to drop-in and see your child’s teacher every Friday 3:40pm – 4:00pm or phone and ask to book an appointment with Mrs Willis in the school office.
-My management days are Monday and Thursday.
+Please remember, if you ever have any suggestions, queries or concerns about anything to do with inclusion and SEND, then do call or come and see me at the school - or don’t forget there is chance to drop-in and see your child’s teacher every Friday 3:40pm – 4:00pm or phone and ask to book an appointment with Mrs Willis in the school office. y.

 This half term I have had the opportunity to talk to your children about school, and it was an absolute pleasure.
 Our children with SEND are becoming extremely confident and have some wonderful ideas on how we can move the school forward.